Uzairmemon1/Semester-Project/README.md

-# MyProject01
+# Semester Project

-# Library Management System LMS
+# Library Management System

 Library Management System is a system that maintains the information about the available books in the library,their authors, and the members of the library to whom books are issued and returned.

-## Features
-It has six button with different having different funcationalites.

-Modules:
+## Modules:
--	Admin login: Admin is the one who has the authority over the whole system.
+-->	Admin login: Admin is the one who has the authority over the whole system.
--	View Members: The admin can view members of the library.
+-->	View Members: The admin can view members of the library.
--	View Issued Books: The admin can view the books that are issued to students.
+-->	View Issued Books: The admin can view the books that are issued to students.
--	Issue Books: The admin can issue a book to a member of the library.
+-->	Issue Books: The admin can issue a book to a member of the library.
 The book will be deleted from the available book list.
 In case the student is not a member of the library, He / She is not eligible for issuing books.
--	Return Books: The student can return the book by which was to his/her Roll No.
+-->	Return Books: The student can return the book by which was to his/her Roll No.
--	Logout: An act of logging out of the Admin Menu.
+-->	Logout: An act of logging out of the Admin Menu.